robinrob/rsmithio/_posts/2018-02-06-whats-so-fun-about-programming.md

 that myself, and over time I've been picking up more and more creative hobbies.

 The difference between programming and something like architecture is that the programmers can not only design but actually build the end product themselves.
-A single programmer can complete the entire lifecycle of the product from idea to release - and this is extremely compelling indeed.
+A single programmer can complete the entire life cycle of the product from idea to release - and this is extremely compelling indeed.
 It gives you feelings of independence and great power at your fingertips - the power to be productive and expressive at the same time.